learn-co-curriculum/phase-0-wsl2-env-windows-subsystem-linux/README.md

 5. Type `wsl --set-default-version 2` into the terminal and press `<Enter>` _(Note: you should see a message starting with "For information on key differences…")_
+6. Type `wsl --status` into the terminal and press `<Enter>`.
+You should see a message including "Default Version 2", which verifies that the default version has been set correctly.
-6. Type `wsl --set-version Ubuntu 2` into the terminal and press `<Enter>`
+7. Type `wsl --set-version Ubuntu 2` into the terminal and press `<Enter>`
-7. Wait for the "Conversion complete" or "This distribution is already the requested version" message in the terminal
+8. Wait for the "Conversion complete" or "This distribution is already the requested version" message in the terminal
+9. Type `wsl --list --verbose` into the terminal and press `<Enter>`.
+You should see a message including "NAME Ubuntu VERSION 2", which verifies that the default version has been set correctly.

 ### Check Your Work